jbkinney/logomaker/docs/tutorial.rst

     ATATTGGTGATCCATAAAACAATATT
     ...

-The data used in this example describe mutagenized DNA sequences corresponding to CRP binding sites.
+The data used in this example are mutagenized DNA sequences corresponding to CRP binding sites (from [#sortseq2010]_).
 We can remove the non-sequence lines to obtain just the raw sequences::

     with open('crp_sites.fasta','r') as f: